lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     The "Table Columns" window.
 The "Add column" icon -- which will be used in the next step -- is circled in blue.

 **2.7.** Create a new column for the u-band AB magnitude.
+(Note that the `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users who are unfamiliar with the AB magnitude system.)

 * Click on the "Add column" icon -- the big green plus ("+") sign that is the left-most icon in the top row of the Table Columns window from the previous step.
 This will open a "Define Synthetic Column" window.

 * Insert ``u_calibMag`` for the "Name" in the "Define Synthetic Column" window.

 * Insert the following equation -- which converts fluxes in nanojanskys to AB magnitudes -- for the "Expression" in the "Define Synthetic Column" window.
-  (Note that the `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users who are unfamiliar with AB magnitudes and fluxes in units of janskys.)

 .. code-block:: python

    -2.5*log10(u_calibFlux) + 31.4

-* Insert ``mag`` for the "Units" in the "Define Synthetic Column" window.
+* `(Optional)` Insert ``mag`` for the "Units" in the "Define Synthetic Column" window.

+* `(Optional)` Insert ``Apparent magnitude within 12.0-pixel aperture.
+Measured on u-band.`` for the "Description" in the "Define Synthetic Column" window.

 * Click the "OK" button on the "Define Synthetic Column" window.